He was one of the most recognized names in modern science.

 Without progressing into the nether regions of space, Hawking believes humanity is doomed on Earth.

 “I believe that life on Earth is at an ever increasing risk of being wiped out by a disaster such as sudden global warming, nuclear war, a genetically engineered virus, or other dangers.
 I think the human race has no future if it doesn't go into space.” —Stephen Hawking

 Using Einstein’s most popular theory, he derived a correlation between space and time.
-With that, he suggests there is a need for a beginning and an end.
+With that, he suggested there is a need for a beginning and an end.
 As his findings progressed, so has his discoveries and topics of conversations at his speeches.
-To this day, many see Hawking in equal scientific value and fame as the man he once looked up to – and he did it using his own rules.
+Many see Hawking in equal scientific value and fame as the man he once looked up to – and he did it using his own rules.
 Combining general relativity with quantum theory is one of the greatest scientific discoveries of the first half of the 20th century.

-Now, Stephen Hawking is the voice that gives humanity the hope to progress and thrive throughout the next century.
+Stephen Hawking gave humanity the hope to progress and thrive throughout the next century.

-Stephen Hawking continues to be a loving father and grandfather to his offspring.
-His passion, however, remains in the sciences.
-To this day, Stephen Hawking continues to pursue research in theoretical physics.
-Although, at the same time, he continues to find new solutions and remedies for the disease that consistently challenges his unconventional life.
+Stephen Hawking was a loving father and grandfather to his offspring.
+His passion, however, remained in the sciences.
+Stephen Hawking continued to pursue research in theoretical physics.
+Although, at the same time, he continued to find new solutions and remedies for the disease that consistently challenged his unconventional life.